 "The index is showing a warning sign as it is rising after U.S. shares staged a rally recently," Kagawa said, adding that investors could be positioning for a possible sharp sell-off in the near future.

 The option-based indicator, which was mostly between 120-140 in July, rose to 140.05 on Wednesday.

-Mitsubishi UFJ Financial Group and Sumitomo Mitsui Financial Group slumped 1.1 percent and 1.3 percent, respectively.
+Mitsubishi UFJ Financial Group and Sumitomo Mitsui Financial Group each slumped 1.4 percent.

-Olympus Corp stumbled 7.7 percent after the company's April-June operating profit dropped 4.9 percent on the year to 12.7 billion yen, hurt by weak demand for medical equipment.
+Olympus Corp stumbled 5.6 percent after the company's April-June operating profit dropped 4.9 percent on the year to 12.7 billion yen, hurt by weak demand in medical equipment.

-Also in the spotlight was Toshiba Corp, which was demoted to the Tokyo Stock Exchange's second section this month, Its shares rose 3.2 percent after sources told Reuters the Japanese conglomerate's auditor was likely to sign off on its annual results.
+Also in the spotlight was Toshiba Corp, which was demoted to the Tokyo Stock Exchange's second section this month, Its shares jumped more than 9 percent early on Wednesday after sources told Reuters the Japanese conglomerate's auditor was likely to sign off on its annual results.

 The broader Topix fell 1.3 percent to 1,614.73 and the JPX-Nikkei Index 400 shed 1.2 percent to 14,349.67.
 (Editing by Shri Navaratnam)